-Sadly, I don’t get to change my life up the point of finding out I had Cerebral Palsy at the age of 46, but I do get to reflect on a few things.
+I don’t get to change my life up the point of finding out I had Cerebral Palsy at the age of 46, but I do get to reflect on a few things.

-I also know that if it hadn’t been for the comment mum had made when she just found out she was terminally ill, I never would have found out about Cerebral Palsy.
+Although I continued to live my life thinking I’d go to the grave not knowing, I wasn’t subconsciously giving up.
+I know that if it hadn’t been for the comment mum had made when she found out about her lung cancer diagnosis, I never would have found out about Cerebral Palsy.

 Mum telling me that my birth was difficult, opened a door that had long been closed on my disability.

-Mum had been waiting in the wings all that time and would have wanted me to know, but that was difficult for her to do.
-She had her reasons, but it was her terminal illness that gave her the unfettered freedom to tell me.
+I know that mum had been waiting in the wings and wanted me to know.
+It was her terminal illness that gave her the unfettered freedom to tell me.

 Knowing ‘my birth was difficult’ 11 years ago opened the door on a diagnosis, and The CP Diary.
 My mum paved the way for me to take new steps.